Automattic/newspack-content-converter/README.md

 # newspack-content-converter
-Mass-conversion of pre-Gutenberg Classic HTML Posts and Pages to the Gutenberg Blocks.
+Mass-conversion of pre-Gutenberg Classic HTML Posts and Pages to Gutenberg Blocks.

 ### Disclaimer